Brunch & Batter

 Pizzelle are traditional Italian waffle cookies that are thin and crisp.
 The word "pizzelle" comes from the Italian word "pizze," meaning round and flat.
 They are typically made using a special iron or press with decorative patterns.

 The batter for pizzelle usually consists of flour, eggs, sugar, and butter or vegetable oil.
-While recipes using traditional flavors such as anise, almond or vanilla have been passed down through generations, trendy flavors such as pumpkin or chocolate are becoming more popular.
+While recipes using traditional flavors such as anise, almond, or vanilla have been passed down through generations, trendy flavors such as pumpkin or chocolate are becoming more popular.

 Ingredients